amaranth-lang/rfcs/text/0000-component-metadata.md

         return instance
 ```

-We can now override the `.annotations` property of `AsyncSerialSignature` to return an instance of our annotation:
+We can attach annotations to a `Signature` subclass by overriding its `.annotations` property:

 ```python3
 class AsyncSerialSignature(Signature):